90 miles of

 There are also opportunities to watch the world go by from one of the cafes which cantilever out across the river and you should check the events programme at St Margaret’s, Braemar where the Community Trust has organised a calendar of concerts, performances and exhibitions.

 DAY 4: CRATHIE

-You can also take a tour of the Royal Lochnagar Distillery, learning about how expert craftsmen make the whisky and, of course, enjoy a tipple fit for the Queen.
+You can also take a tour of the Royal Lochnagar Distillery, learning about how expert craftsmen make the whisky and, of course, enjoy a tipple fit for the King.
 Take a peek inside Crathie Kirk, a beautiful church which is the regular place of worship of the royal family.

 Head to Ballater for the evening for a range of accommodation options and places to eat and perhaps even some live music.

 Explore Ballater, the largest village in the eastern Cairngorms National Park.
 A picturesque high street offers an abundance of cafes and shops.
 It’s a perfect sporting hub and you can indulge in outdoor pursuits including golf, tennis, 4x4 safaris, wildlife tours, mountain biking, fishing, shooting and stalking.
 Why not rent a bike and take it to one of the surrounding natural beauty spots, such as Loch Muick or to the Cambus O’ May where you can buy some local cheeses?